torvalds/linux/Documentation/admin-guide/initrd.rst

 ------------------------

-When finished with its duties, init typically changes the root device and proceeds with starting the Linux system on the "real" root device.
+When finished with its duties, init typically changes the root device and proceeds with starting the GNU/Linux system on the "real" root device.

 The procedure involves the following steps:
  - mounting the new root file system